girishgodage/girishgodage.github.io/_posts/software_programming/2019-10-15-Programming-Basics-001-Five-Things-Think-About-Programming.md

 - SoftwareProgramming
 tags:
 - learning
-description: You would obviously want to write code that meets your core requirements and provide good performance - choosing right data structures and algorithms to use is the fundamental part of programming.
-What are the other things that you need to worry about?
-Here are five things that we think are essential.
 summary: You would obviously want to write code that meets your core requirements and provide good performance - choosing right data structures and algorithms to use is the fundamental part of programming.
 What are the other things that you